OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 The basis for CSRF attacks, access to session cookies of all browser tabs and attaching them automatically if a request to a web page is executed is not applicable on mobile platforms.
 This is the default behaviour of full blown browsers.
 Every App has, due to the sandboxing mechanism, it's own web cache and stores it's own cookies, if WebViews are used.
 Therefore a CSRF attack against a mobile App is by design not possible as the session cookies are not shared with the Android browser.

 Only if a user logs in by using the Android browser (instead of using the mobile App) a CSRF attack would be possible, as then the session cookies are accessible for the browser instance.

+## Classification of data

+Classification of sensitive information can vary between different industries, countries and their laws and regulations.
+Therefore laws and regulations need to be known that are applicable to the app to be aware of what sensitive information actually is in the context of the app.

+Ideally the customer can share a data classification policy that is already considering all different requirements and clearly defines sensitive information, which can be used as baseline during testing.
+The data classification should be applicable to:
+* data in transit and
+* data at rest.

+For example regulations in Singapore for financial institutions require to encrypt passwords and PINs explicitly, even though they are already transmitted via HTTPS.
+Even though this might not be a vulnerability from a testers point of view, it need to be raised as compliance issue.

+If no data classification policy is available, the general rule should be that no
+* Personal Identifiable Information (PII),
+* Keys or
+* Secrets
+are stored locally on the device itself.
+If they are needed, the KeyStore on Android or KeyChain on iOS should be used, to secure them accordingly by best practices offered by the OS.

+Defining sensitive information before the test is important for almost all data storage test cases in Android and iOS, as otherwise the tester has no clear basis for decision.

 ## Tampering and Reverse Engineering